dotnet/core/release-notes/9.0/preview/preview2/sdk.md

-# SDK updates in .NET 9 Preview 2
+# .NET SDK in .NET 9 Preview 2 Release Notes

 .NET 9 Preview 2 includes several new SDK features.
 We focused on the following areas: